adrian-kuhn/incubator/README.md

 Purpose
 -------
-The framework was build to test different algorithms for tree delineation in LiDAR data.
+The framework was build to test different algorithms for single tree detection from LiDAR data.
 Every algorithm started with a random set of parameters and had to solve the problem.
-With the incubator the best performing parameters per algorithm could be found.
+With the incubator, the best performing parameters per algorithm could be found.
 Finally the best performing algorithm was used to detect single trees in the canton of Lucerne.
 (See: https://github.com/adrian-kuhn/tree-detection)